Developing your playwriting

 When I've finished, what course can I do next?

-Students may progress to Playwriting: stage 2 to continue workshopping their own pieces and move towards a final draft.
+You may progress to 'Advanced playwriting' or, if you have a draft of a play in progress that you feel ready to submit for rigorous critique, 'Advanced playwriting: workshop'.
 City Lit also offer a range of drama writing courses for specific mediums including radio and television.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.